amberstar/State/README.md

 ```

 # Versioning and Migration
 Versioning and migration is opt-in.
-By default models do not version or migrate.
+Models do not version or migrate by default.

 To support versioning and migration implement the following methods in your model extension: